 VIDEO

 Differences between English and German Consonants English and German share some common consonant sounds, but they differ in the way these sounds are pronounced.
 As a result, there are certain key English consonant sounds which German speakers struggle to pronounce.
-We'll go over some of the most challenging consonant sounds below.

 To properly pronounce the 'th' and 'TH' sounds, make sure to position the tip of your tongue just behind your top front teeth.
 The friction that occurs as the tip of the tongue comes into contact with the top front teeth produces the ‘th’ sound that is present in words such as "thin."